The Fleetwoods: Later years

 The November 2007 release of Gretchen's Sweet Sixteen (Suite 16) was launched in Las Vegas with the second Annual Cool Bobby B Doo Wop Convention and Grand Finale Concert, headlined by 'The Fleetwoods starring Gretchen Christopher.'
 A year later, though, all three originals were inducted and invited to the Vocal Group Hall of Fame.
 Christopher was the only original member of the Fleetwoods who accepted, attended and performed, dedicating songs to each of her absent partners.
 Troxel had every intention of attending but decided it was more important to be with his wife, because of her breast cancer treatment.

 In 2000, Troxel and his wife Jenifer lost Troxel v.
-Granville, a landmark grandparents' rights case before the Supreme Court of the United States.
+Granville, a landmark grandparents' rights case before the Supreme Court of the United States, a case that arose from the Troxels' petition "for the right to visit their deceased son's daughters," since Granville, the girls' mother, did not oppose all visitation, but objected to the amount sought by the Troxels.
 The court held that under the United States Constitution, non-parents seeking custody or visitation rights of a child against the wishes of the child's parents must prove that the parents are not acting in the best interest of the child in refusing custody or visitation.

 In 2008 and 2009, Christopher testified before the Washington State Senate in support of the Truth in Music Advertising Bill, which, in 2009, passed both the Washington State House and Senate unanimously and was signed into law by Governor Chris Gregoire.
-The law provides that a performing group shall not be advertised by the name of a recording group, unless the performing group includes from the hit-making recording group at least one original member who is authorized to use the name.
-The authorization resides solely with Christopher, according to the performance contract and resignation signed by Troxel.
+The law provides that a performing group shall not be advertised by the name of a recording group, unless the performing group includes at least one original member from the hit-making recording group, a member, moreover, who is authorized to use the name.
+The authorization for the Fleetwoods resides solely with Christopher, according to the performance contract and resignation signed by Troxel.